 When should I expect a decision to be made?

 Waiver requests are processed in the order that they are received.
-Normal processing time is about 6 weeks, but may be longer after filing deadlines.
+Normal processing time is about 6 weeks, but may be longer after deadlines.

 How will I know the decision?
 Should I call?